Iglesia de la Vera Cruz, Segovia: History

 Let the founders of this temple be placed in the heavenly seat, and let those who have gone astray accompany them there.
 Dedication of the Church of the Holy Sepulchre.
-In the Idus of April, it was 1246 (transcription of the original in Latin).
+In the Ides of April, it was 1246 (transcription of the original in Latin).

-In 1531 and as a result of the unification of the Order of the Holy Sepulchre with the Order of St. John of Jerusalem, it became dependent on the Sovereign Military and Hospitaller Order of St. John of Jerusalem, Rhodes and Malta.
+In 1531, following the unification of the Order of the Holy Sepulchre with the Order of St. John of Jerusalem, it became dependent on the Sovereign Military and Hospitaller Order of St. John of Jerusalem, Rhodes and Malta.

-To the original building was added an apse which is now used as a sacristy.
-Then, the tower, initially separated from the church, was added.
-Later, three apses were built, giving the church its today's appearance.
+An apse, now used as a sacristy, was later added to the original building. and the tower, initially separated from the church, was attached.
+Later, three apses were built, giving the church its present appearance.

-In 1692 it ceased to be a parish of Zamarramala and the Virgen de la Paz, whose image made of stone in Romanesque style, presides over one of the apses, became the patron of the church.
+In 1692 the church ceased to served as the parish church of Zamarramala.
+The Virgen de la Paz, whose image made of stone in Romanesque style presides over one of the apses, became the church's patron.

 It was declared a Spanish Property of Cultural Interest by Royal Order on 4 July 1919.
-On 31 May 1951, the Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes and of Malta took possession of it again and is in charge of its conservation and custody.
+On 31 May 1951, the Order of Malta took possession of the church again and remains responsible for its conservation and custody.